TEALSK12/apcsa-public/curriculum/CONTRIBUTING.md

 ====================================================================================================

 ## Repository Location
-The curriculum's source code is hosted on Github at: [https://github.com/TEALSK12/apcsa-curriculum]
+The curriculum's source code is hosted on Github at [https://github.com/TEALSK12/apcsa].
+Restricted instructor-only content is hosted at [https://github.com/TEALSK12/apcsa-instructor].

 Did you catch an error in the TEALS AP CS A curriculum, or perhaps have an idea for an addition that would make it better?
 If so, we'd love to see what you've got!